Leslie Grantham: Murder conviction

-Having joined the Army (The Royal Fusiliers), Grantham was soon posted to West Germany, where he quickly found himself in debt to army colleagues.
+Grantham was soon posted to West Germany, where he quickly got into debt to army colleagues.
 He resorted to criminal activities in his attempt to clear the debt.

 On 3 December 1966, Grantham attempted to rob a taxi driver, Felix Reese, in Osnabrück, Lower Saxony, by threatening him at gunpoint and demanding money.
-In a struggle between the two men, Reese died after being shot in the head.
-Grantham was arrested soon after, and charged with murder.
+In a struggle between the two men, Grantham shot Reese, who died from a gunshot wound to the head.
+Grantham was arrested soon afterwards and charged with murder.

 In his statement to the police following his arrest, Grantham said that he did not know the gun was loaded and it had gone off during the struggle, which would have resulted in a conviction for manslaughter had a jury believed this version of events.
-However, at his trial in April 1967, he was subsequently convicted of murder and sentenced to life imprisonment.
+However, at his trial in April 1967, he was convicted of murder and sentenced to life imprisonment.
 Although he had committed the murder in West Germany, he served the entirety of his sentence in British prisons.
-This was because soldiers and officers convicted of any criminal offence that warrants a sentence of over two years are automatically transferred to His Majesty's Prison Service, since they are also automatically dishonourably discharged.
+This was because soldiers and officers convicted of any criminal offence that warrants a sentence of over two years were automatically transferred to Her Majesty's Prison Service, since they are also automatically dishonourably discharged.

-Grantham was released in 1977, having served 10 years.
-While he was in Leyhill Prison in Gloucestershire, he performed in several plays for inmates and members of the public, and edited the prison newspaper.
-He was encouraged to get more involved in acting professionally by the convicted disgraced Labour Party politician T. Dan Smith, who was also an inmate at Leyhill in the mid-1970s.
-He also met actress Louise Jameson during her visit to Leyhill near the end of his imprisonment; she had also encouraged him to take up acting and he became good friends with her.
+Grantham was paroled in 1977, having served 10 years of his life sentence.
+While he was being held at Leyhill Prison (an open prison in Gloucestershire) near the end of his imprisonment, he performed in several plays for inmates and members of the public, and edited the prison newspaper.
+He was encouraged to get more involved in acting professionally by the disgraced Labour politician T. Dan Smith, who was also an inmate at Leyhill in the mid-1970s.
+Grantham also met actress Louise Jameson during her visit to Leyhill near the end of his imprisonment; she had also encouraged him to take up acting, and he became good friends with her.

 Career

 Early work

 On release from prison, Grantham decided to pursue an acting career and trained at the Webber Douglas Academy of Dramatic Art.
 His theatre work included a role in a play at the Battersea Free Theatre written by television director Matthew Robinson.
 In 1982, Grantham made his television debut as Boollie in a BBC2 Playhouse edition called "Jake's End".
 The following year he appeared as Frank on an episode of the short lived sitcom Goodnight and God Bless.
 Grantham was then cast by Matthew Robinson as Kiston, the henchman of Davros, in the Doctor Who serial Resurrection of the Daleks (1984).
-He also played a signals sergeant in episode 12 of the television mini-series The Jewel in the Crown (1984) and wrote a play entitled A Reason To Live, which won the Gloucester Drama Festival award for best original play.
-He made a brief appearance in the Mike Hodges film Morons from Outer Space (1985), but by the time the film was released Grantham had gained his best known role.
+He also played a signals sergeant in episode 12 of the television mini-series The Jewel in the Crown (1984) and wrote a play entitled A Reason To Live, which won the Gloucester Drama Festival award for Best Original Play.
+He made a brief appearance in the Mike Hodges film Morons from Outer Space (1985), but by the time the film was released, Grantham had gained his best known role.